 - Aim of jab: To make the immune response to vaccination last as long as possible in people who are likely to have responded to their first two doses.

-- When you can have it: 6 months or more after your second dose.
+- When you can have it: 3 months or more after your second dose (or third primary dose, if you were eligible to have one).

 - What you have: A full dose of the Pfizer/BioNTech vaccine (Comirnaty®) or a half-dose of the Moderna vaccine (Spikevax®).
 If you can’t have these, your medical team might consider offering you a full dose of the Oxford/AstraZeneca vaccine (Vaxzevria®) instead.

-- How to get it: The NHS will let you know when it’s your turn to have a booster.
-After you’ve been contacted, you might be asked to book an appointment at a local vaccination service or through an online portal.
-Online booking is not yet open for most people.
+- How to get it: The NHS should let you know when it’s your turn to have a booster.

 - More information: The government has produced a guide to booster vaccination.